 You Have Growing Heating And Cooling Bills

 One of the reasons that homeowners decide to replace their windows is a lack of energy efficiency.
-Advancements in technology and breakthroughs in manufacturing in the past 20 years have given homeowners many high quality, energy efficient choices.
+Advancements in technology and breakthroughs in manufacturing in the past 20 years have given homeowners much high quality, energy-efficient choices.
 Quality replacement windows will offer most homes significant energy savings.

 It Is Difficult To Open And Close Windows